MicrosoftDocs/Viva/Viva/goals/amazon-redShift-integration.md

 5. Select **Next** to complete the new connection setup.

-## Edit an existing connection
+## How to edit an existing connection

-Admins can edit an existing connection’s name and shared state that you’ve created from the Amazon Redshift integration’s view.
+Admins can edit an existing connection’s name and shared state from the Amazon Redshift integration’s view.

 Select the **Edit** icon next to the Amazon Redshift connection.
 In the pop-up dialog box that follows, you can edit the connection’s name and other fields and select or clear the **Share connection with all users** checkbox.

-## Using the Amazon Redshift Integration
+## How to use the Amazon RedShift Integration

-Once your integration is set up, you can measure your OKRs progress by connecting your new or existing OKRs with an Amazon Redshift dataset.
+Once your integration is set up, you can measure your OKR progress by connecting your new or existing OKRs with an Amazon Redshift dataset.

 1. Select **Amazon Redshift** from the list of integrations available.
 If there are multiple connections listed, choose the connection that you would like to use.